galterdatalab/foundations-sequence-similarity/Exercise2-Literature-basedProteinSearch.md

 If this does not work because of BLAST server lag, we'll try a [shorter, simpler protein record](https://www.ncbi.nlm.nih.gov/protein/YP_401672.1).

 # Protein BLAST
+Protein BLAST works basically the same as nucleotide BLAST, but with different algorithm choices and different databases specific to proteins.